VivekPa/MoneyManager/README.md

 # MoneyManager
-C++ program to track and compile expenses
+A simple C++ project to learn the language.